AT&T Internet: 5 Things To Know Before You Sign Up

 Each of the prices in the table above reflects autopay discounts and discounts for already having a cell phone plan with the company if available.

-AT&T Fixed Wireless Internet offers the slowest average download speeds, and aside from UScellular, it’s the only plan to have a monthly data cap.
-Additionally, AT&T is the only company that charges installation fees (up to $99.)
+AT&T Fixed Wireless Internet offers the slowest starting average download speeds aside from Straight Talk Wireless, but actual speeds from any provider will vary based on your location.
+Additionally, AT&T is the only company that charges installation fees (up to $99) but you may be able to avoid the charge with free self-installation.

-Based on this comparison, AT&T Fiber isn’t a bad option if it’s available in your area.
-If you’re looking for fixed wireless internet, I recommend checking out other options before AT&T.
+Based on this comparison, AT&T Fiber isn’t a bad option if it’s available in your area, especially if you already have an AT&T phone plan.
+However, if you’re looking for fixed wireless internet, I recommend checking out other options before AT&T.

 I didn’t compare AT&T’s broadband internet plans because of the wide selection of local internet providers throughout the nation.
 However, I recommend comparing all home internet options available to you before choosing AT&T Internet.
 Be sure that you’re getting the best overall monthly price with fast enough data speeds to meet your family’s needs.